-BMP inspection forms in Appendix A have been developed to assist the inspector, and unique forms are provided dependent on the type of BMP being inspected.
-In addition to the completion of the inspection forms, where applicable, a BMP Maintenance Follow-up Form should be completed as described in the next Section.
+SMF inspection forms in Appendix A have been developed to assist the inspector, and unique forms are provided dependent on the type of SMF being inspected.
+In addition to the completion of the inspection forms, where applicable, a SMF maintenance record should be completed in the MS4 Tracking spreadsheet as described in the next Section.
 Inspection forms are discussed in additional detail in Section 5.0 of this Manual.

-2.3 BMP Maintenance Follow-up Forms
+2.3 SMF Maintenance Records

-In the case that issues are identified on BMP Inspection Forms, it is important to ensure the necessary maintenance is performed in a timely manner.
+In the case that issues are identified on SMF Inspection Forms, it is important to ensure the necessary maintenance is performed in a timely manner.
 It is critical that documentation demonstrating the completion of the maintenance is maintained on file to demonstrate compliance.
-This documentation should be provided on the BMP Maintenance Follow-up Form in Appendix B. This Manual establishes time frames for completing maintenance needs identified during inspections.
-Time frames shall be designated by the Environmental Compliance Officer, or designee, and be prioritized based on the nature of the maintenance need.
+This documentation should be provided on the SMF Maintenance Summary tab in the MS4 Tracking spreadsheet incorporated in this Manual via reference.
+This Manual establishes time frames for completing maintenance needs identified during inspections.
+Time frames shall be designated by the Director of Facilities, or designee, and be prioritized based on the nature of the maintenance need.
 High prioritization should be given to situations that include issues with:

-- BMP functionality regarding the potential to cause flooding (e.g., structural integrity of the embankment or clogged outflow structures); - BMP functionality regarding the inability to remove pollutants as designed (e.g., clogged infiltration surface, dead vegetation); or - BMP acting as a source of sediment (exposed soils requiring stabilization).
+- SMF functionality regarding the potential to cause flooding (e.g., structural integrity of the embankment or clogged outflow structures); - SMF functionality regarding the inability to remove pollutants as designed (e.g., clogged infiltration surface, dead vegetation); or - SMF acting as a source of sediment (exposed soils requiring stabilization).

-In the case of Corrective Maintenance, as identified in Section 6.2, a timeframe designation should be carefully considered by the Environmental Compliance Officer.
+In the case of corrective maintenance, as identified in Section 6.2, a timeframe designation should be carefully considered by the Director of Facilities or designee.
 In some cases, repairs may be necessary as soon as possible.

-The Maintenance Follow-up Form is separated into two sections.
-The first section should be completed by the individual performing the BMP inspection.
-This section identifies the BMP, the inspection form on which an issue is identified, a description of the necessary maintenance, and an indicator of the severity of the issue(s) identified.
-The second section of the form is completed by the GCC Environmental Compliance Officer and identifies who will perform the maintenance, sets a timeframe for performing the maintenance, and includes a description of the completed maintenance.
+The SMF Maintenance Summary tab identifies the SMF, a description of the necessary maintenance, and an indicator of the severity of the issue(s) identified.
+Upon reviewing the SMF Maintenance Summary tab the Director of Facilities or designee identifies who will perform the maintenance, sets a timeframe for performing the maintenance, includes a description of the completed maintenance, date completed or description of the status of the maintenance or an estimated date of completion.